(918) 250-7663

 1. Do You Have a License and Insurance?

-When hiring a roofing contractor, this should be the very first question you ask.
-Licensing and insurance are your safety net – they protect you from legal troubles, financial losses, and shoddy work.
-A contractor without the proper credentials exposes you to unnecessary risks.
-Always ask for proof, and make sure to verify it.
+A roofing license is your first line of defense.
+When hiring a contractor, this should be the very first question you ask.
+Licensing and insurance are your safety net.
+They protect you from legal troubles, financial losses, and shoddy work.

-Licensed contractors typically meet rigorous standards, including exams and training, while registered contractors often only need to provide proof of insurance and pay a fee for tax and compliance purposes.
+Others, such as Texas, Colorado, and Indiana, do not require state-level licenses.
+However, local jurisdictions in these states often have their own rules and requirements.
+Licensed contractors typically meet rigorous standards, including exams and training.
+Registered contractors often only need to provide proof of insurance and pay a fee.

-When it comes to insurance, you’ll need to confirm two key types: general liability insurance (which covers property damage and injuries) and workers’ compensation insurance (which covers worker injuries).
-Both must be current and sufficient for your project.
-Without workers’ compensation, you could end up responsible for medical expenses if a worker gets injured on your property.
-Be wary of expired certificates or inadequate coverage – these protections ensure your contractor is serious about professionalism and reliability.
+Without workers’ compensation, you could end up responsible for medical expenses if a worker gets injured on your roof.
+We suggest you be wary of expired certificates or inadequate coverage.
+These protections ensure your contractor is serious about professionalism and reliability.

 How to Check Their Credentials